 Step 1: Create a business plan

 Sit down and write up a business plan before making any other moves.
-Outline your goals, delineate the number of projects you can realistically manage over the course of a year, create timelines for each project, build a marketing strategy and determine a financing source for your business.
+Outline your goals.
+First, delineate the number of projects you can realistically manage over the course of a year.
+Then, create timelines for each project.
+Finally, build a marketing strategy and determine a financing source for your business.
 Get as detailed as possible for optimal success.

 Step 2: Acquire financing

 The simplest way to flip a home is to acquire the entire property with cash.
-But, if you don’t have access to such huge sums of cash, you can still be a successful house-flipper.
-You can take out a personal loan or a business loan, tap into your 401K or open a HELOC against your home.
+But, if you don’t have access to such vast sums of money, you can still be a successful house-flipper.
+You can take out a personal loan or a business loan, tap into your 401K, or open a HELOC against your home.

 Step 3: Find the right group of professionals

 If you’re super-handy around the house, you can rehab the homes yourself.
 Otherwise, you’ll need to hire a group of professionals to help you succeed at rehabbing the houses you intend to flip.

 You’ll also need to seek counsel from attorneys and others who are well-versed in local laws.
 They will help make sure your house is up to code and that you have all the necessary permits for construction projects.
 Take your time researching and hiring the right group of professionals, as a smart choice now will save you loads of money and time down the line.

 Once you have your business plan, financing, and group of professionals in place, you’re ready to look for your first property.
 But where do you start looking?